ycpcs/cs101-fall2018/assign/assign04.md

 -   evaluate_odd() - which takes a parameter for the spin and a parameter for the bet, and returns the appropriate winnings (or losses as a negative value).
 This function should print the result and be called if the bet type is odd.
 -   evaluate_even() - which takes a parameter for the spin and a parameter for the bet, and returns the appropriate winnings (or losses as a negative value).
 This function should print the result and be called if the bet type is even.
 -   evaluate_number() - which takes a parameter for the user's number, a parameter for the spin, and a parameter for the bet, and returns the appropriate winnings (or losses as a negative value).
 This function should print the result and be called if the bet type is particular number.
 -   print_winnings() - which takes a parameter for the total winnings so far, and a parameter for the current amount of the account, and returns no value.
-The function should print out the winnings based on the current spin, the total winnings so far, and the current amount of money the user has remaining.
+The function should print out the total winnings so far and the current amount of money the user has remaining.

 ### Approach/Hints